COVID-19 Response Plan

 - Maintain at least a 2 metre (6 feet) distance between yourself and others at all times;

-- Wear a non-medical mask or face covering when physical distancing is not possible or when in public and enclosed indoor spaces;
+- Wear a fitted mask or face covering when physical distancing is not possible or when in public and enclosed indoor spaces;

 - Cover mouth and nose when coughing or sneezing; if no tissue is available, then sneeze or cough into the sleeve or arm;